parsaeisa/Notes/AI/CognitiveAIandKnowledgeDrivenSystems.md

 * **Controlled Vocabularies & Taxonomies:** Standardized entity names and class hierarchies (e.g., `BrakeSensor` is a subclass of `SafetyComponent`).
 * **Relationship Definitions:** Specifying domain, range, and semantics of predicates (e.g., establishing that `isPartOf` is a **transitive** relation, or that `sendsDataTo` is the **inverse** of `receivesDataFrom`).
 * **Logical Axioms & Reasoning:** Enabling inference engines to automatically deduce implicit knowledge from explicit triples.

----

-### 💡 Summary for Industrial Context (e.g., BMW / Bosch)

-When automotive or engineering companies refer to **Semantic Data Models**, they don't just mean storing raw RDF triples in a database.
-They mean having a **rigorous, rule-based ontology** that models domain logic and dependencies, allowing both automated reasoning engines and LLMs/VLMs to interpret technical engineering systems deterministically without ambiguity.